pi-hole/docs/docs/guides/wireguard/server.md

 ## Forward port

-If the server is behind NAT, be sure to forward the specified port on which WireGuard will be running (for this example, `47111/UDP`) from the router to the WireGuard server.
+If the server is behind a device, e.g., a router that is doing NAT, be sure to forward the specified port on which WireGuard will be running (for this example, `47111/UDP`) from the router to the WireGuard server.

+??? info "NAT: Network address translation"
+    Network address translation modifies network packages.
+Incoming connection requests have their destination address rewritten to a different one.
+    NAT involves more than just changing the IP addresses.
+For instance, when mapping address `1.2.3.4` to `5.6.7.8`, there is no need to add a rule to do the reverse translation.
+A `netfilter` system called `conntrack` recognizes packets that are replies to an existing connection.
+Each connection has its own NAT state attached to it.
+Reverse translation is done automatically.

 ## Start the server